hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `first_ip_address` - The first IPv4 address of any type assigned.
 This is to support accessing the [first address in the list in a terraform output](https://github.com/hashicorp/terraform-provider-google/issues/912) when the resource is configured with a `count`.

+* `available_maintenance_versions`  - The list of all maintenance versions applicable on the instance.

 * `public_ip_address` - The first public (`PRIMARY`) IPv4 address assigned.
 This is
 a workaround for an [issue fixed in Terraform 0.12](https://github.com/hashicorp/terraform/issues/17048)